dgraph-io/dgraph/wiki/content/query-language/index.md

   author: [Author]
 }
 ```
-In the above example "author" inside "Article" Type represents a reverse edge to be used as Alias.
+In the above example "author" inside "Article" type represents a reverse edge to be used as alias.
 As in the query below.

 ```
 {
   q(func: type(Article)) {
     uid
     points
     title
     author : ~articles {
       name
       age
     }
   }
 }
 ```

 ### Predicates i18n